 It’s a complicated process to create whisky, but Glen Ord is sustainable about it, ensuring all of the ingredients are grown/found locally.
 At the end of the tour, we were taken to a tasting room, allowed to try three types of whiskies.
 The visitor center at Glen Ord has just undergone a million-pound renovation, and it’s looking very nice, I should say.

 You can schedule a tour at Glen Ord Distillery on your own, or go with a tour group like we did.
-Note that the specific Rabbie’s tour we went on is being revamped, the distillery tour removed for a coastal walk instead, starting in April 2024.
+Note that the specific Rabbie’s tour we went on has been revamped, the distillery tour removed for a coastal walk instead, since April 2024.

 There are several other whisky distilleries to check out, as well, including Glen Moray Distillery and Tomatin Distillery.
 Both of those can be visited on one group tour with Rabbie’s (departing from Inverness), or on your own.